nicksavill/DEB_development/To_Do.md

     Appropriate plots Catherine (using the examples of bad graphs from Andrew Hudson)

 Classes:
-    Class 1 notebook Catherine - Introducing Seaborn and how to control it Class 2 plan Catherine - practise with different plot types on real data
+    Class 1 notebook Catherine - Introducing Seaborn and how to control it - drafted Class 2 plan Catherine - practise with different plot types on real data

 ### Week 4: Inferential statistics